Cut distance identifying graphon parameters over weak* limits: Introduction

-In Section~\ref{subsec:Spectrum}, we prove that so called <<spectral quasiorder>>, which we define in Section~\ref{subsec:SpectrumAndSpectralQuasiorder} using the spectral properties of graphons, is a cut distance identifying graphon order.
-This was already mentioned in connection with the Chung\textendash Graham\textendash Wilson theorem.
+In Section~\ref{subsec:Spectrum}, we prove that a so-called <<spectral quasiorder>>, which we define in Section~\ref{subsec:SpectrumAndSpectralQuasiorder} using the spectral properties of graphons, is a cut distance identifying graphon order (see Theorem~\ref{thm:spectrum}).
+As was previously mentioned, this in particular strengthens the spectral part of the Chung\textendash Graham\textendash Wilson theorem.